King 1101 Apartments

 Los Angeles, CA 90037

-CBH has transforming a vacant lot into an affordable community for 26 families and military veterans that have experienced homelessness.
+CBH has transformed a vacant lot into an affordable community for 26 families and military veterans that have experienced homelessness.
 King 1101 is a new, four-story apartment community with a mix of studio, one-bedroom and three-bedroom apartments.
 Located just west of Vermont Avenue in South Los Angeles, the site’s proximity to Exposition Park gives residents access to unique amenities such as the California Science Center, Natural History Museum, parks and gardens.
 The site has excellent public transit access.

 The building design, which complements the surrounding neighborhood, is in a California contemporary style; it provides open and functional spaces for residents, including ample natural light and ventilation that decrease energy consumption.

 CBH and The People Concern provide intensive case management services at King 1101 that connect residents to a range of support services to improve their health, gain increased independence, and remain stably housed.
 Such services include mental health care, educational and training services, life skills workshops, substance abuse treatment, financial literacy training, and self-help groups.

 At A Glance